wso2/docs-is/en/docs/guides/identity-federation/twitter.md

     <td>Callback URL</td>
     <td><p>This is the Callback URL you entered at the Twitter application registration.
 This is the URL to which the browser should be redirected after the authentication is successful.</p>
     <p>URL format: <code>                https://&lt;host-name&gt;:&lt;port&gt;/acs               </code></p>
-    <p>The acs indicates the Assertion Consumer URL of the WSO2 Identity Server endpoint that accepts the responses sent by Twitter.</p></td>
+    <p>The acs indicates the Assertion Consumer Service URL of the WSO2 Identity Server endpoint that accepts the responses sent by Twitter.</p></td>
     <td><code>                               https://wso2.com:9443/commonauth                             </code></td>
     </tr>
     </tbody>